 Patient experience data is data that captures what is important to patients based on their experience of disease and or treatment, whereas a PRO is a tool to support and capture this PED.
 If the tool is not co-created or designed to capture those elements of the patient experience that is important to the patient then it simply is not capturing PED,” she explained.

 After much back and forth with the study organisers, the Gilead PE team finally got approval to pilot the patient engagement initiative alongside the Phase IV real-world study.
-The co-creation of plain language summaries for the participants and a review of the PROs was carried out.
+The co-creation of plain language summaries for the participants and a review of the PROs were carried out.
 The group of patients have been “magnificent and really insightful – brutally honest at times”, but Gilead is grateful for this, Reilly noted.
 The study organisers are in amazement at what has been achieved, and the study has had an immediate impact, she added.
 The learnings will now be applied across many other studies, and at a much earlier stage; Gilead will now begin including patients at the very beginning of the process.

 International consultant with EATG Kevin Moody then described how EATG has been working for years on PROMs, and is seeking to find out how they are being used in medicines development.
 PROMs are increasingly being used in practice, research and medicines discovery, and can be used as endpoints in clinical trials if they embody the characteristics of typical endpoints and are valid and reliable.
 HIV-specific PROMs are important because they address issues relevant to people living with HIV.
 PROMs in R&D have a number of challenges, namely around timing and homogeneity of the patient population in HIV.
 “PROMs are by their nature subjective, and difficult to attribute to treatment arms in short timeframes.”